elkronos/stat_py/README.md

 - seaborn

+## Exponential Smoothing and Forecasting for Time Series Data

+This Python script provides a utility function for applying second-order exponential smoothing to time series data and computing forecasts l-steps ahead from each point in the series.
+It fits a linear model to the initial set of data points to derive starting values for smoothing.
+The function tests a range of alpha values, computes smoothing and forecasts for each, and selects the optimal alpha that minimizes the sum of squared errors.
+Optionally, it can plot the original data points alongside the forecasts for visual comparison.

+### Key Features

+1. **Exponential Smoothing**: Applies second-order exponential smoothing to time series data.
+2. **Forecasting**: Computes forecasts l-steps ahead from each point in the series.
+3. **Alpha Optimization**: Tests a range of alpha values and selects the optimal one that minimizes the sum of squared errors.
+4. **Visualization**: Optionally plots the original data points alongside the forecasts for visual comparison.

+### Utility Functions

+- `initial_smoothing_values(beta0, beta1, alphas)`: Computes initial smoothing values S1_0 and S2_0.
+- `compute_forecast(alpha, Pt, S1_0, S2_0, l)`: Computes forecast for a given alpha.
+- `plot_results(Pt, optimal_forecasts)`: Plots the original data points alongside the forecasts.
+- `exponential_smoother(Pt, k, alpha_range, l, plot=False)`: Applies second-order exponential smoothing to time series data, tests a range of alpha values, and computes forecasts l-steps ahead.

+### Dependencies

+To run this script, ensure you have the following libraries installed:
+- numpy
+- pandas
+- matplotlib
+- scikit-learn

 ## MNIST Classifier with Early Stopping

 This Python script builds and trains a neural network to classify handwritten digits using the MNIST dataset.
 It leverages PyTorch for model construction and training, with an implementation of early stopping for enhanced training efficiency.